PHCaper_Web

 The final destination of the run is always a place of interest.
 In recent years, we have visited the National Trust's Belton House near Grantham, the Transport Heritage Centre near Nottingham, the Abbey Pumping Station Museum in Leicester, the Staunton Harold Estate in south Derbyshire, Elvaston Castle Country Park just outside Derby, Rufford Abbey Country Park in Nottinghamshire, Thoresby Park also in Nottinghamshire and Calke Abbey near Melbourne.
 Many of our recent runs have started at the Quorn and Woodhouse station on the restored Great Central Railway line in Leicestershire.

 Each year, surplus funds generated by the "Caper" are donated to a local charity and total donations in excess of 10,000 have been made over the years.
-Recent beneficiaries have been Wishes for Kids (2012 run), LOROS Hospice (2013 run), the Derbyshire, Leicestershire and Rutland Air Ambulance (2014 & 2018 runs), Headway Leicester (2015 run), Rainbows Hospice (2016 & 2019 runs), Steps Conductive Education Centre (2017 run), Headway DMRC Benevolent Fund (2022 run) and The Peter Le Marchant Trust (2023 Run).
+Recent beneficiaries have been Wishes for Kids (2012 run), LOROS Hospice (2013 run), the Derbyshire, Leicestershire and Rutland Air Ambulance (2014 & 2018 runs), Headway Leicester (2015 run), Rainbows Hospice (2016 & 2019 runs), Steps Conductive Education Centre (2017 run), Headway DMRC Benevolent Fund (2022 run), The Peter Le Marchant Trust (2023 Run) and Great Central Railway (2024 Run).

 This Bournemouth based MG ZR leaves Quorn & Woodhouse station on the 2014 Charnwood Caper